Tiny Island Productions

-Tiny Island Productions (a.k.a.Tiny Island Productions Pte Ltd) is a CG animation production company based in Singapore.
-It specializes in both normal CG and stereoscopic 3D productions.
-It was the animation studio for the Ben 10: Destroy All Aliens CG movie which won the Best 3D Animated Program category at the Asian Television Awards 2012 as well as the award-winning Dream Defenders television series.
+Tiny Island Productions is a CG animation production company based in Singapore.
+It specializes in both normal CG and stereoscopic 3D film productions.
+It produced the Ben 10: Destroy All Aliens CG movie which won the Best 3D Animated Program award at the Asian Television Awards 2012 as well as the Dream Defenders television series.

 History

-Tiny Island Productions was founded in 2002 by David Kwok, an animation veteran of 14 years, and has a company strength of 120 staff.
+Tiny Island Productions was founded in 2002 by animation veteran David Kwok.
+As of 2012, the company has 120 employees.
 One of its first major productions was the Shelldon animated TV series, which it co-developed and co-produced with Shellhut Entertainment.

 Dream Defenders

-The production house created Singapore's first 3D Stereoscopic animated series Dream Defenders (also known as Dream Defenders Adventures), which debuted in 2011 on 3net, a 3D channel which was a joint venture between Discovery Communications, Sony and IMAX Corporation, and was one of the channel's first stereoscopic-3D cg animated series.
-The series has since been picked up by Hulu and Discovery Family, and has aired in more than 60 countries around the world.
-A feature film based on the show is in production and scheduled for release in 2020.
+The production house created Singapore's first 3D Stereoscopic animated series Dream Defenders (also known as Dream Defenders Adventures), which debuted in 2011 on 3net, a 3D channel which was a joint venture between Discovery Communications, Sony and IMAX Corporation.
+It was one of the channel's first stereoscopic-3D cg animated series.
+The series was picked up by Hulu and Discovery Family, and has aired in more than 60 countries.

 Ben 10: Destroy All Aliens

 In 2012, the studio produced Cartoon Network's Ben 10: Destroy All Aliens for both regular and 3D screens.
-Based on the world and designs of the original Ben 10 TV series, the movie would be the first time the Ben 10 universe would be interpreted in full CG.
-The film was nominated for the Best 3D Animated Program award at the Asian Television Awards 2012, which it won.
+The movie was adapted into full CG based on the original Ben 10 TV series The film won the Best 3D Animated Program award at the Asian Television Awards 2012.

 G-Fighters

-In 2013, the company began production on G-Fighters, a new CGI action-adventure superhero television series.
-This is a co-production between South Korean animation production house Electric Circus and Tiny Island Productions, and is the first international co-production between Korea and Singapore animation companies.
-The animated TV series is supported by SBA, Korea Creative Content Agency (KOCCA), Educational Broadcasting System (EBS), SK Broadband and CJ E&M Pictures.
+G-Fighters began production in 2013.
+This action-adventure superhero television series is a co-production between South Korean animation production house Electric Circus and Tiny Island.
+It is the first international co-production between Korea and Singapore animation companies.
+The animated TV series is supported by SBA, Korea Creative Content Agency, Educational Broadcasting System, SK Broadband and CJ E&M Pictures.